VPN | VPN Unlimited |

 VPN Unlimited review conclusion

-- Kill switch leaks real IP address when switching servers
+- Kill switch leaks that expose your real IP address when switching servers

-- Mac OS client leaks IPv6 address even with a stable connection (kill switch error)
+- Mac OS client leaking IPv6 address even with a stable connection (kill switch error)

 The speeds with VPN Unlimited are decent, and an improvement over the past review.
 Nonetheless, they are much slower than other leading VPNs.